erick-rivas/nodejs-api-reference/README.md

   - /controllers: Are the link between the business logic and http routes (GETs, SETs, PUTs)
   - /extensions: Are auxiliary classes in case of complex use case *e.g AI, ML, third party syncs*
   - /tests: Are jMeter files for endpoint testing

+## Assets ###
+  - /dev: Resources related to the development of the project *e.g db.sql*
+  - /public: Resources that are public via /resources *e.g profile_image.png, doc.pdf*

 ## Pre-requisites: